-Nowadays, many software platforms allow you to gather highly valuable data without having to directly engage with your target audience.
-With the advancement of natural language processing technology, it’s now possible to analyse huge amounts of consumer-generated content online and mine valuable insights from places such as social media channels and review sites.
+Nowadays, audience analysis is easier, with many software platforms allowing you to gather highly valuable data without having to directly engage with your target audience.
+With the advancement of natural language processing (NLP) technology, it’s now possible to analyse huge amounts of consumer-generated content online and mine valuable insights from places such as social media channels and review sites.

 A buyer persona is a semi-fictional character that represents your ideal customer.
 Creating a buyer persona helps by giving your marketing, sales and product development teams a clear picture of who you are aiming your marketing efforts at.

 With the insights you’ve gathered, your aim is to give a well-rounded, three-dimensional view of the people you are trying to connect with.
 The more detailed you can be in your analysis, the better.